 Interested students can learn more about international and comparative law in one-on-one tutorials with Oxford professors.
 Students can only attend in the spring semester.
 In English.

 Focuses on French, international, and comparative law at the top law school in Paris.
 Students can also spend their third year abroad in Paris to graduate with a JD from BU Law and an LLM in European Law.
 In French.

 Singapore, Republic of Singapore: National University of Singapore

-Asian legal studies in one of the world’s most important commercial and financial centers—the “Gateway to China.”
+Focuses on Asian legal studies in one of the world’s most important commercial and financial centers—the “Gateway to Asia.”
+Students can elect to attend for either a fall or spring semester.
 Students can opt to spend a full year of study in Singapore to receive both the JD degree from BU School of Law and an LLM in Asian Legal Studies from National University of Singapore.
 In English.

 Tel Aviv, Israel: Tel Aviv University

 Students can study a broad range of comparative, international, Middle East, and Israeli law topics at Israel’s leading law school.
 Students can attend in either the fall or spring semester.
 In Hebrew or English.